sktime/sktime-dl/README.rst

 	pip install .
 	jupyter notebook --port=8888 --ip=0.0.0.0 --allow-root --no-browser .

 This returns a URL where you can open Jupyter in your browser.
-In Jupyter, open univariate_time_series_classification.ipynb.
+In Jupyter, open:

+- univariate_time_series_classification.ipynb or
+- univariate_time_series_regression_and_forecasting.ipynb

 Overview